How does a person go about finding inner peace? Can you just think – I will now be peaceful, close your eyes and achieve this?

 ABOUT THE AUTHOR

 Chris Richardson is an editor at EssayGeeks.co.uk.
 He loves to write, learn new things, and meet new outgoing people.
 Chris is also fond of traveling, sports, and playing the guitar.
-Follow him on Facebook and Google+.
+You can follow him on Google+.